hasura/graphql-engine/docs/graphql/manual/queries/performance.rst

 .. code-block:: plpgsql

    $1 = 1

-Hasura now tries to map a GraphQL query to a prepare statement where the parameters have a one-to-one correspondence to the variables defined in the GraphQL query.
-The first time a query comes in, Hasura generates a plan for the query which consists of two things:

-1. The prepare statement
-2. Information necessary to convert variables into the prepared statement's arguments

 This plan is then saved in a data structure called ``Query Plan Cache``.
 The next time the same query is executed, Hasura uses the plan to convert the provided variables into the prepared statement's arguments and then executes the statement.